smartsheet-platform/smartsheet-sdk-tests/README.md

 ## Releasing a Package
 To release a package, commit your newly created ZIP file and merge it into `master`.
 Once your new ZIP has been merged, all Travis builds will use it for mock API tests.
 Note that adding a new ZIP will not trigger a Travis build of the SDKs so it is a good idea to rerun the most recent Travis build for each SDK to verify that the tests pass.

+Note: Currently only packages created on Unix systems are cross platform compatible.
+Please do not submit a pull request with a package built on Windows.

 ## Using with Travis CI
 Travis can use this package to run the Smartsheet WireMock mock API server.
 This package contains two scripts to use with Travis: an install script and a start script.
 The install script unzips the server.
 The start script starts WireMock in the background and waits for WireMock to warm-up.